Héctor Pérez (baseball)

-Héctor Antonio Pérez (born June 6, 1996) is a Dominican professional baseball pitcher in the Tampa Bay Rays organization.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays.
+Héctor Antonio Pérez (born June 6, 1996) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Tampa Bay Rays.

 Career

 Houston Astros

 Pérez signed with the Houston Astros as an international free agent in 2014.
 In 2015, he was assigned to the Rookie-level Dominican Summer League Astros, and later promoted to the Gulf Coast League Astros and Rookie Advanced Greeneville Astros.
 In 17 pitching appearances, Pérez posted a 2–0 win–loss record, 1.64 earned run average (ERA), and 50 strikeouts in 55 innings pitched.
-He split time in 2016 with the Short Season-A Tri-City ValleyCats and the Class-A Quad Cities River Bandits, and worked to a 4–1 combined record, 3.15 ERA, and 80 strikeouts in 60 innings.
-Perez opened the 2017 season with the River Bandits, and was later promoted to the Advanced-A Buies Creek Astros.
+He split time in 2016 with the Low-A Tri-City ValleyCats and the Single-A Quad Cities River Bandits, and worked to a 4–1 combined record, 3.15 ERA, and 80 strikeouts in 60 innings.
+Perez opened the 2017 season with the River Bandits, and was later promoted to the High-A Buies Creek Astros.
 In a career-high 1071/3 innings, Pérez posted a 7–6 record, 3.44 ERA, and 128 strikeouts.

 Pérez was assigned to Buies Creek to begin 2018, and earned a promotion to the Double-A Corpus Christi Hooks in early July.

 Toronto Blue Jays

 On July 30, 2018, the Astros traded Pérez, Ken Giles, and David Paulino to the Blue Jays for Roberto Osuna.
-The Blue Jays added him to their 40-man roster after the season.
-He spent the 2019 season with the Double-A New Hampshire Fisher Cats, recording a 7-6 record and 4.60 ERA in 26 games.
+The Blue Jays added Pérez to their 40-man roster after the season, in order to protect him from the Rule 5 draft.
+He spent the 2019 season with the Double-A New Hampshire Fisher Cats, recording a 7–6 record and 4.60 ERA in 26 games.
 He made his major league debut September 16, 2020.
-With the 2020 Toronto Blue Jays, Pérez appeared in 1 game, compiling a 0-0 record with 10.80 ERA and 1 strikeouts in 1.2 innings pitched.
+With the 2020 Toronto Blue Jays, Pérez appeared in 1 game, posting a 10.80 ERA with 1 strikeout in 1 2/3 innings pitched.

 Cincinnati Reds

 On January 22, 2021, Pérez was traded to the Cincinnati Reds in exchange for cash considerations or a player to be named later (Darlin Guzman was sent to Toronto as the PTBNL on July 8).
-After struggling to a 9.35 ERA across 7 appearances for the Triple-A Louisville Bats, Pérez was designated for assignment on June 2, 2021.
+After struggling to a 9.35 ERA across 7 appearances for the Triple-A Louisville Bats, Pérez was designated for assignment on June 2.
 At the time of his designation, Pérez had not appeared in a game with Cincinnati.
-He was outrighted to Triple-A Louisville on June 7.
+He cleared waivers and was sent outright to Triple-A Louisville on June 7.
+Pérez elected free agency following the season on November 7.

 Baltimore Orioles

-On May 11, 2022, Perez signed a minor league deal with the Baltimore Orioles.
+On May 11, 2022, Pérez signed a minor league contract with the Baltimore Orioles organization.
+In 22 cumulative appearances between the rookie-level Florida Complex League Orioles, Single-A Delmarva Shorebirds, and Double-A Bowie Baysox, Pérez pitched to a combined 3.51 ERA with 48 strikeouts and 3 saves in 33 1/3 innings pitched.